JoelStansbury/diy-ci/README.md

 * With the current pipeline example, you get a ton of unnecesary commits (basically double what you would have without).
 This can be mitigated by squashing prior to merge however

 ## setup
-* on your remote testing machine
+On your remote testing machine
 * clone the repository you wish to test
 * cd into the repo
 * run `python -m pyci [-f PIPELINE_SCRIPT.py]`